jmccormac01/Donuts/docs/donuts/user_guide.rst

 To measure the shifts present in a series of images requires the definition of a reference frame.
 An image must be chosen from the series to be the reference.
-This is treated as 0,0 in the translational coordinate system and Donuts then measures the shift of each subsequent image with respect to the reference.
+This is treated as 0,0 in the translational coordinate syst.
+Donuts then measures the shift of each subsequent image with respect to the reference.
 Reference images should be free from unwanted artefacts (satellite trails etc.)